kornelski/cargo-deb/README.md

     cargo deb --deb-version my-custom-version

-Overrides the version string generated from the Cargo manifest.
-It also suppresses the `revision` option.
+Overrides the version string generated from the Cargo manifest, including revision.
+Alternatively, `--deb-revision` can be used to change only the suffix.

 ## Troubleshooting